will-koz/elbridge/README.md

 ## Running

-On *nix run `./main.py`, and on Microsoft Windows run `py main.py` in the directory you cloned to.
+On *nix run `./main.py`, and on Microsoft Windows run `py main.py` or `python3 main.py` in the directory you cloned to.

 ## TODO
 - [x] Make a "You Lost" screen and a "Good Game" screen at the end of a game